-COURSE FORMAT: The course includes two virtual meetings per week.
-One day of the week will be dedicated to live lectures and the other day the class will meet for a quiz followed by active learning.
+COURSE FORMAT: The course includes two meetings per week.
+One day of the week will be dedicated to HyFlex lectures and the other day the class will meet on Zoom for a quiz review followed by active learning.
 Active learning sessions include discussion of questions in small peer groups.
-These discussions are designed to enhance critical thinking skills and facilitate detailed understanding of fundamental concepts.
+These discussions are designed to enhance critical thinking skills and facilitate detailed understanding and application of fundamental concepts.
 Students will be expected to present an answer to a question to the class based on their understanding of the neurophysiology.